|Our treks||Expeditions||Contact us||About us||Photos|

 I have summited from both sides.
 I personally think that the north side (ie from Tibet) is slightly safer than the south side, but the difference is not big.
 I also think the climbing difficulties add up to approximately the same but that the north side still wins slightly.
 It is worth remembering that on the north side we start climbing (ie put on crampons and harness) from approximately 6500m, and on the south side at only approximately 5400m.

-Do have a look at Alan Arnette's comprehensive website, and perhaps start at south side.
+Do have a look at Alan Arnette's comprehensive website and perhaps start at the south side.

 For the north side see this Discovery Channel interactive map.

-For the actual Everest expedition, allow two months, April and May.
-For training and building up, either spend a year focused on it or build up of a couple of years.
+For the actual Everest expedition, allow two months, April and May, and allow a week or two in June for recovery.
+For training and building up, either spend a year focused on it or build up less intensively over a a couple of years.

 Everest's technical difficulty